Frequently Asked Questions

 No!
 We provide sheet music for many instrumentations: flute duets, flute and piano, flute and guitar...
 You can browse our tunes by instrumentation.

-Please notice that the instrumentations we suggest serve just as an indication.
-Obviously all of the accompaniments may be performed by a piano or similar instrument.
+Please note that the instrumentations we suggest serve just as an indication.
+Obviously all of the accompaniments may be performed on a piano or similar instrument.

 What do you mean by “bass instrument”?